B13rg/B13rg.github.io/_drafts/2020-11-22-DMG-Cart-MBC-Analysis.md

 For the first 7 years, we really only see the MBC1 and MBC2 used.
 The MBC2 was used sparingly.
 It had 1/8th the ROM space of the MBC1, and only 128 Bytes of RAM that was split into 4-byte chunks.
-It seems that it was the simplest MBC available to game developers, meant for games that required more than just a ROM chip, but didn't need all the capablilties of MBC1.
+It seems that it was the simplest MBC available to game developers, meant for games that required more than just a ROM chip, but didn't need all the capabilities of MBC1.

-Even though it had a larger amount of RAM, it had limited ROM space compared to

 Between the different revisions of the MBC1, the MBC1B was used the most.
 There are a few MBC1A entries, but they were only present in Japanese titles during the first two years of the gameboy.
 The MBC1B probably fixed issues in the MBC1A, but I haven't been able to find any concrete evidence describing what those issues might be.
 I think the difference between the MBC1B and MBC1B1 was less severe, possibly something to do with power consumption or speed since it is only a "minor version" improvement.
-The other revision, MBC1B1, seemed to be used interchangebly with the normal MBC1B, as shown by the mapper type entries for `Donkey Kong Land III (USA, Europe) (Rev 1) (SGB Enhanced)`:
+The other revision, MBC1B1, seemed to be used interchangeably with the normal MBC1B, as shown by the mapper type entries for `Donkey Kong Land III (USA, Europe) (Rev 1) (SGB Enhanced)`:

 |MBC|PCB Date|
 |---|---|